 Concerns over allied perceptions of U.S. credibility are apparent in both documents.
-NSDM-242 lists among the deterrence objectives "to deter attacks -- conventional and nuclear -- by nuclear powers against U.S. allies and those other nations whose security is deemed important to U.S. interests," and to "inhibit coercion of the United States by nuclear powers and, in conjunction with other U.S. and allied forces, help inhibit coercion of U.S. allies by such powers."10 The document called for the development of LNOs "to seek early war termination, on terms acceptable to the United States and its allies, at the lowest level of conflict feasible."11
+NSDM-242 lists among the deterrence objectives "to deter attacks -- conventional and nuclear -- by nuclear powers against U.S. allies and those other nations whose security is deemed important to U.S. interests," and to "inhibit coercion of the United States by nuclear powers and, in conjunction with other U.S. and allied forces, help inhibit coercion of U.S. allies by such powers."
+The document called for the development of LNOs "to seek early war termination, on terms acceptable to the United States and its allies, at the lowest level of conflict feasible."

-LNOs were an alternative to the previous targeting policy that would effectively result in "dumping literally thousands of weapons on the Soviet Union" if ever implemented, as Secretary Schlesinger commented.12 "Allied concern about the credibility of this particular threat has been evident for more than a decade.
-In any event, the actuality of such a response would be utter folly except where our own or allied cities were attacked...," he further stated.13 LNOs were thought to help with deterrence credibility "by removing the temptation for an adversary to consider any kind of nuclear attack"14 through developing "a series of measured responses to aggression which bear some relation to the provocation, have prospects of terminating hostilities before general nuclear war breaks available at https://nsarchive2.gwu.edu/NSAEBB/NSAEBB173/SIOP-25.pdf.
+LNOs were an alternative to the previous targeting policy that would effectively result in "dumping literally thousands of weapons on the Soviet Union" if ever implemented, as Secretary Schlesinger commented.
+"Allied concern about the credibility of this particular threat has been evident for more than a decade.
+In any event, the actuality of such a response would be utter folly except where our own or allied cities were attacked...," he further stated.
+LNOs were thought to help with deterrence credibility "by removing the temptation for an adversary to consider any kind of nuclear attack" through developing "a series of measured responses to aggression which bear some relation to the provocation, have prospects of terminating hostilities before general nuclear war breaks out, and leave some possibility for restoring deterrence."
+They permitted the President to rely on threats other than massive retaliation or an option to do nothing following Soviet aggression for fear of risking a Soviet strategic response.
+It "was not considered highly plausible that the United States would respond to a Soviet attack on U.S. allies with a massive assured destruction response."
+The assured destruction forces were to be held in reserve "as the ultimate threat inhibiting a Soviet ascension of the escalation 'ladder'."